uwnrg/minotaur-cpp/CONTRIBUTING.md

 You should then go and update your master `git checkout master && git pull upstream master` and delete your local feature branch `git branch -D jeff/fixing_stuff`.
 You can keep the branches on your fork for history, but I recommend keeping branches to a minimum locally.

+### Dealing with Merge Conflicts

+Usually we try to work in different files, and coordinate when we modify the same files so that features and fixes aren't lost in a merge conflict resolution process.
+If you are resolving merge conflicts in a file that has recently been modified, double check to make sure you aren't overriding important features.

+Merge conflicts usually arise when comparing a pull request with `master`.
+Simple ones can be resolved through the Github GUI but more complicated ones need to be resolved through the command line.
+If conflicts are too difficult to resolve you can try merging with a previous commit.
+If you know the recent few commits to master had lots of changes to a file you are working on, use `git log` to see the commit history.
+Grab the commit hash, looks something like `044d8cd4a4d44e7a307f20999f38daa16f812d3e`, then you can `git merge <commit_hash>` or `git rebase <commit_hash>`.
+Before moving onto the more difficult merges.

+### Squashing

+Larger pull requests may not be squashed into one commit and can instead be squashed by the PR author into several commits and rebased onto `master`.
+If you want to squash the last 10 commits into 3 commits, run `git rebase -i HEAD~10`.
+Make sure you leave the top commit as `pick`.
+Choose 2 other commits to leave as `pick`, and commits below them changed to `squash` will be squashed into the `pick` commit above.

+If you have merged commits in your PR things will get messy, because you will need to re-resolve all conflicts, and the commit history and git diff will be messed up.
+More surgical methods are needed if we still want to squash.
+(It is recommended to `rebase` to keep up-to-date with `master`).

+### Disaster Recovery

+Sometimes Git goes wrong.
+Here are some things you can do.

+#### Commit Splitting

+If you need to break apart commits to move around, `git reset HEAD~` will reset and unstage changes of the most recent commit.
+You can then `git add` and `git commit` to separate the file changes into different commits.

+#### Commit Recovery

+If you've accidentally squashed into master and need to recover your commits, `git reflog` will show you commits that have been lost on the tree.
+Hopefully they show up there.
+Make a new copy of `master` and `git cherry-pick` these commits in order onto that branch, using the commit hashes.

+If a lost commit doesn't show up in `git reflog` more advanced disaster recovery is available.
+Check out the Git documentation.